-- 36. Children Rehabilitative Services (CRS).
-AHCCCS contracts on a sole-source, capitated basis for the CRS program. - 37.
-Regional Behavioral Health Authority (RBHA).
-Individuals who are AACP members and who are diagnosed with a serious mental illness will receive their acute care services and behavioral health services through a separate MCO called a RBHA.
+- 44. Regional Behavioral Health Authorities (RBHAs).
+Individuals who are AACP members and who are diagnosed with a serious mental illness will receive their acute care services and behavioral health services through separate MCOs called RBHAs.
 RBHAs serve as subcontractors of AHCCCS.
-All other AACP members will receive their behavioral health services through the RBHA. - 38.
+RBHAs also serve children in foster care and ALTCS/DES/DDD members.
+All other AACP members will receive their behavioral health services through the RBHA. - 45.
 American Indians/Alaska Natives (AI/AN).
-Medicaid-eligible AI/AN may opt in to AHCCCS and receive Medicaid benefits through managed care.
-They are otherwise provided benefits through Medicaid fee-for-service. - 39.
+Medicaid-eligible AI/AN may opt to receive Medicaid benefits through managed care or through Medicaid fee-for-service.
+AI/AN members electing to receive benefits through fee-for-service are otherwise included in the demonstration and, as discussed in STC 33, all members of federally recognized tribes are exempt from the AW requirements. - 46.
 Contracts.
 All contracts and modifications of existing contracts between the state and MCOs must be prior approved by CMS.
 The state will provide CMS with a minimum of 45 days to review changes.